 Commonwealth Air Training Museum (Brandon)

-Darlingford Memorial Park (Darlingford, RM of Pembina)
+Darlingford Memorial Park (Darlingford, Municipality of Pembina)

-Hamm Housebarn (Neubergthal, RM of Rhineland)
+Hamm Housebarn (Neubergthal, Municipality of Rhineland)

 Hans Erickson Log House (RM of Lac du Bonnet)